cop3402fall19/syllabus/projects/lexical_specification.md

 ### Whitespace

 Whitespace (spaces, newlines, tabs, etc) can appear between any tokens and should be ignored.
 This means that a newline can appear between any tokens, and not necessarily at the end of a statement.
 All other nonprintable characters are a lexer errors.

+### Lexeme size

+All lexemes are ASCII.
+The maximum lexeme size is 4095 characters.